In This Article

 Common Growing Problems

 Luckily, staghorn ferns don't come with too many growing issues.
-For the most part, they're free of pests, so you won't have to worry about spider mites, mealy bugs, or scale, which can cause the demise of many plants.
+For the most part, they're free of pests, so you won't have to worry about spider mites or some of the other infestations that can cause the demise of many plants.
+However, they may be susceptible to mealy bugs or scale.

 One common issue, though, is Rhizoctonia solani, a type of fungus that causes black spots to appear on the fronds.
 The diseased part of the plant can spread pretty quickly and eventually kill it.
 To make sure your staghorn fern is fungus-free, avoid overwatering at all costs.